-Credits: 3 (3 Practicum) This course provides a continued, progressive opportunity to practice advanced clinical application of key theoretical concepts and gain additional skills under direct supervision, while encouraging a level of independent performance expected of an entry-level radiation therapist.
-Emphasis is placed on development of critical thinking and problem-solving skills and behaviors necessary to demonstrate successful completion of clinical objectives and competencies.
-This includes the development and refinement of professional ethics, medical-legal issues, communication skills, patient care and assessment, and professional development.
-Students will rotate in simulation, treatment, and dosimetry to achieve competency in beam modification, simulation and treatment procedures for cancers of various anatomic regions, and treatment planning.
+Credits: 3 (1 Class, 2 Practicum) This course provides a continued, progressive opportunity to practice advanced clinical application of key theoretical concepts and gain skills under direct supervision of a qualified practitioner, while encouraging a level of independent performance expected of an entry-level Radiation Therapist.
+Emphasis is placed on the sequential development, application, analysis, integration, synthesis and evaluation of concepts and theories in radiation therapy.
+Students will develop critical thinking and problem-solving skills necessary to demonstrate successful completion of clinical objectives and competencies.
+This includes the development and refinement of personal and professional characteristics, patient care and assessment skills, equipment manipulation, mastery of simulation and treatment procedures and professional development.
+Students will rotate in simulation, treatment and dosimetry to achieve competency in patient care, beam modification, simulation and treatment procedures for cancers of various anatomic regions, and treatment planning.
 Time will be dedicated to demonstration of required competency procedures.
-Topics include block and bolus fabrication, patient immobilization, medical imaging and processing, nomenclature, simulator operation, tumor localization and treatment planning data acquisition, linear accelerator operation, quality management, treatment delivery and documentation, radiation protection, creation and interpretation of treatment plans.
+Topics include block and bolus fabrication, patient immobilization, medical imaging and processing, nomenclature, simulator operation, tumor localization and treatment planning data acquisition, linear accelerator operation, radiation protection, quality management, treatment delivery and documentation, and interpretation of treatment plans.
 Case studies will be researched and presented.
-Scholarly reading and continuing education activity is required.
-Prerequisite: RTT 221, RTT 231, RTT 241, RTT 250, RTT 265; Corequisite: RTT 232, RTT 251, RTT 270
+Participation in multidisciplinary conferences and continuing education activities is required.
+Prerequisite(s): RTT 221, RTT 231, RTT 241, RTT 250, RTT 260; Corequisite(s): RTT 222, RTT 232, RTT 232, RTT 251, RTT 270